-Severe thunderstorms, 2 tornadoes wreak havoc in western Maine
+Severe storms, 2 tornadoes wreak havoc in western Maine

 That tornado was determined to have been an EF1 in strength on the Enhanced Fujita Scale, according to the weather service’s public information statement posted on the Gray office’s Facebook page late Sunday afternoon.

-The Sebago Lake tornado started shortly before 2:30 p.m. the western shore, Hawley said.
+The second tornado formed shortly before 2:30 p.m. on the western shore of Sebago Lake, Hawley said.

 “It was an EF0, the weakest tornado,” Hawley said.

 “It did cause some damage right near the shore before it headed out over the water,” he said.
 “There’s no indication that it came back on the other side of the lake.
-It lifted up and dissipated before it came on to land on the other side of the lake.”
+It lifted up and dissipated before it came onto land on the other side of the lake.”

 The Sebago Lake tornado became a waterspout when it passed over the lake, and was recorded in photos and video that several weather watchers posted to social media.
 Before it headed out over the water, it brought down some trees, including one that fell onto a house, Hawley said.
 He did not yet know the extent of the damage to the house.